 Select Loan Periods

 There are two categories: In-Library and Out of Library use.
-Time periods are 1-day or 3-days, 1-week, and 1-4 hour/s.
-Loan periods are chosen by the instructor.
+Available loan periods are 1-day or 3-day, 1-week, and 2-4 hours.
+Generally, loan periods are chosen by the instructor.

 All requests are processed on a first-come, first-serve basis.
 Reserve requests are usually processed within three days of their submission date.
 Processing time may take longer during the beginning of the quarter.